 As small as the Japanese terrier is, you still need to watch out for potentially harmful conditions that impact them.
 Most of these health conditions are not life-threatening, but they still need medical attention.

 Eye and ear infections are relatively common for the Japanese terrier, including pink eye (inflammation that impacts the conjunctiva).
 They can also get an infection in the ear with scratches or scabs that do not heal properly.

 Patellar luxation is also a common problem, which is essentially a dislocated knee.
-The terrier will show that they have experienced this dislocation with limping, protecting themselves from putting pressure on the limb.
+The terrier will show that they have experienced this dislocation by limping, protecting themselves from putting pressure on the limb.

-Overall, the health problems that the Japanese Terrier dogs suffer from include:
+Overall, the health problems that Japanese Terrier dogs suffer from include: